amaziahub/mimicker/README.md

 </div>

-Mockingbird is a Python-native HTTP mocking server inspired by WireMock, designed to simplify the process of stubbing and mocking HTTP endpoints for testing purposes.
+Mimicker is a Python-native HTTP mocking server inspired by WireMock, designed to simplify the process of stubbing and mocking HTTP endpoints for testing purposes.
-Mockingbird requires no third-party libraries and is lightweight, making it ideal for integration testing, local development, and CI environments.
+Mimicker requires no third-party libraries and is lightweight, making it ideal for integration testing, local development, and CI environments.

 ## Features